finmoorhouse/fin/src/index.md

 - I co-host a podcast called [Hear This Idea](https://www.hearthisidea.com), which showcases new thinking in philosophy, economics, and effective altruism.
 - I'm thinking about [some EA project ideas](https://www.finmoorhouse.com/writing/ea-projects) I'd like to help make happen.
 - I'm a mentor and panelist for the [Effective Ideas](https://www.effectiveideas.org/) blog prize
-- I researched [space governance](https://80000hours.org/problem-profiles/space-governance/) as an EA cause area, and now I'm trying to help get this very early field up and running.
+- I researched [space governance](https://80000hours.org/problem-profiles/space-governance/) as an EA cause area (and now advise a [couple](https://spacefuturesinitiative.org/) [groups](https://governance.space/) which were since established)
-- I'm helping a bit with some international policy work
+- I worked on a policy brief about a [UN Declaration on Future Generations](https://www.bsg.ox.ac.uk/research/publications/toward-declaration-future-generations)
 - I helped [set up a contest](https://forum.effectivealtruism.org/posts/8hvmvrgcxJJ2pYR4X/announcing-a-contest-ea-criticism-and-red-teaming) to support EA criticism

 Before this, I interned with [Charity Entrepreneurship](https://www.charityentrepreneurship.com/), and helped [Liv Boeree](https://en.wikipedia.org/wiki/Liv_Boeree) make [videos](https://youtu.be/kM7J56OxA6w).
 Before _that_, I did philosophy at Cambridge.